purton-tech/rust-on-nails/rust-on-nails.com/content/docs/api/grpc.md

 ## Integrating Tonic and Axum

 The last thing we need to do is add our API to the Axum server.
-Tonic uses [Hyper](https://github.com/hyperium/hyper) as the underlying server for it's gRPC implemenation.
+Tonic uses [Hyper](https://github.com/hyperium/hyper) as the underlying server for it's gRPC implementation.
 Axum uses Hyper too so we can get our server to run both our web pages and our api.

 Create the following file `app/src/hybrid.rs`.